 Who wouldn’t love this awesome jacket that Damon wore – autographed by Ian himself!
 Sorry, it’s not for sale.
 Can’t blame Jess, I would never part with that prop either.

-Vampire Stalkers/Mystic Falls Tours also offers filming location tours for The Vampire Diaries‘ spin-off show, The Originals, and they’ll soon offer tours for the newest show, Legacies.
+Vampire Stalkers/Mystic Falls Tours also offers filming location tours for The Vampire Diaries‘ spin-off shows, The Originals and Legacies.

 Where to Eat on Your Visit to Mystic Falls